 Somehow, Dell packed a 13-inch machine into an 11-inch body with the Dell XPS 13 (2015).
 The company accomplished this impressive feat by putting the smallest bezel (5-mm thick) humanly possible around the 2560 x 1440-pixel display.
-Under the hood, this laptop sports an Intel 5th Generation Core series CPU, a 128GB SSD and Windows 8.1.
+Under the hood, this laptop sports an Intel 6th Generation Core series CPU, a 128GB SSD and Windows 10, and enough juice to last nearly 12 hours.
 We particularly like the soft-touch keyboard deck and carbon-fiber bottom.

 One of the best Chromebooks yet, the Dell Chromebook 13 combines superb battery life, great build quality and a comfy keyboard.
 We love the sturdy magnesium-alloy design, as well as the soft-touch carbon fiber on the lid.
 The more than 13 hours of juice solidify this system as a top pick.